MesserLab/SLiM/README.md

 Note that SLiM uses C++11 extensions, and thus that standard is specified at compilation.

-If your GNU Standard Library headers are not in the default search paths for g++, you will need to supply them on the command line.
+If your GNU Scientific Library (GSL) headers are not in the default search path for g++, you will need to supply them on the command line.
 You can find out the right command-line arguments to use for this by executing:

 ```
 gsl-config --cflags --libs